AndersDeath/holy-theory/content/algorithms/breadth-first-search.md

 **How it works:**

-1. **Queue Initialization:**
+**Step 1:**

-   - Begin by selecting a starting vertex and enqueue it into a queue.
+Initialize queue.
+Begin by selecting a starting vertex and enqueue it into a queue.

-2. **Explore Neighbors:**
+**Step 2:**

-   - Dequeue a vertex from the front of the queue and explore all its neighbors.
-   - Enqueue any unvisited neighbors, marking them as visited to avoid duplication.
+Dequeue a vertex from the front of the queue and explore all its neighbors.
+Enqueue any unvisited ones, marking them as visited to avoid duplication.

-3. **Level-wise Exploration:**
+**Step 3:**

-   - Continue the process level by level, exploring all vertices at the current level before moving on to the next level.
+Continue the process level by level, exploring all vertices at the current level before moving on to the next level.

-4. **Termination:**
+**Step 4:**
-   - Repeat until the queue is empty, ensuring that all reachable vertices are visited.
+Repeat until the queue is empty, ensuring that all reachable vertices are visited.

 **Key Characteristics:**

 - **FIFO Structure:**

-  - BFS uses a First-In-First-Out (FIFO) queue to maintain the order in which vertices are discovered and processed.
+BFS uses a First-In-First-Out (FIFO) queue to maintain the order in which vertices are discovered and processed.

 - **Visited Marking:**

-  - To avoid revisiting vertices, mark each vertex as visited once it is dequeued from the queue.
+To avoid revisiting vertices, mark each vertex as visited once it is dequeued from the queue.

 - **Shortest Path:**
-  - BFS guarantees that the shortest path to any reachable vertex is discovered first, making it valuable for pathfinding in unweighted graphs.
+  BFS guarantees that the shortest path to any reachable vertex is discovered first, making it valuable for pathfinding in unweighted graphs.

 **Applications:**